ArtiomDominic/complaints-suggestions/README.md

 ## Overview

 This Python script defines a Telegram bot designed to collect complaints and suggestions from users.
-It utilizes the `python-telegram-bot` library to interact with the Telegram API, `dotenv` for environment variable management, and `smtplib` along with `email.mime.text.MIMEText` for sending emails.
+It utilizes the `python-telegram-bot` library to interact with the Telegram API, `dotenv` for environment variable management, and `smtplib` for sending emails.

 ## Environment Variables